open-tale/open-tale.github.io/_docs/05-skills.md

 * A character with a Careless mark loses two points of Defense.

-#### Distract
+#### Focus

-* The maximum range is equal to 1m.

-* If the SP is higher than the target's Resolve, the target gets marked with a Distracted mark of level SP.

-* A character with a Distracted mark of level *X* has *X*/4 (rounded up) less point of Resolve.

-* The Distracted mark wears off in the beginning of the target's next turn.
+* The caster receives a Focus mark of level SP, which lasts until the end of its next turn.

+* A character with a Focus mark rolls for Dexterity with Advantage.

+* A character with a Focus mark is unable to cast Focus.

 #### Expose Weakness